 Spicy Crockpot Italian BeefAn Italian beef is a sandwich believed to have originated in Chicago, made of thin slices of highly seasoned beef, dripping with meat juices, and served on an Italian roll.

 First, let's get this out of the way.
-Like all regional foods from other parts of the country, or well, the world, that I prepare and share here on Deep South Dish, this recipe is not meant to be representative of an authentic or even traditional Chicago style Italian beef in any way, shape or form.
-It's just a beef roast braised in broth, peppers, and Italian seasonings, that makes a pretty darned good Italian Beef inspired sandwich.
+Like all regional foods that I prepare and share here on Deep South Dish that originate from other parts of the country, this recipe is not meant to be representative of an authentic or even traditional Chicago style Italian beef in any way, shape or form.
+It's just a beef roast braised in broth, peppers, onions, and Italian seasonings, that makes a pretty darned good Italian Beef drip sandwich.
 Let's just agree to settle on calling my sandwich "inspired."

-Ordered sweet or hot - sweet by topping the beef with sauteed Italian peppers or hot, using a Chicago style giardiniera - and either dry, or wet - dragged through the river - meaning that the bread has been dipped in the meat juices.
+Ordered sweet or hot - sweet by topping the beef with sauteed Italian peppers or hot, using a Chicago style giardiniera - and either dry with very little juice, wet with a little juice spooned over, or dragged through the river - meaning that the entire sandwich has been dipped in the meat juices.
 Cheese is often included - a cheef, served with either mozzarella or provolone, or on garlic, meaning a sandwich with cheese served on bread that has been seasoned like garlic bread.
-Just the thought makes my mouth water - maybe someday I'll make it up to Chicago for a real authentic Italian Beef.
+Just the thought of it all makes my mouth water - maybe someday I'll make it up to Chicago for a real authentic Italian Beef.

-Here I decided to include the spicy in the braise by including the giardiniera in the cooking process, though I do not add the juices - just the peppers.
-While the golden peperoncini are a mild, sweet pepper, the giardiniera - often called hot mix - usually contains hot peppers such as serrano, an extremely hot chilli that provides the spicy kick to this sandwich.
+Here I decided to include the spicy in the braise by including the giardiniera in the cooking process, with just a spoon of the juices.
+Reserve a little to slice up for garnish too.
+While the golden peperoncini are a mild, sweet pepper, the giardiniera - often called hot mix - is usually served as a garnish.
+It contains hot peppers such as serrano, an extremely hot chile that provides the spicy kick to this sandwich.
 If you don't want the heat level, just use the peperoncini or sweet bell peppers instead, or omit the peppers all together.
+I like to saute a little bell pepper and onion to put on the sandwiches too.

-To build my sandwich, I first toasted the bread with a spread of butter and garlic, then used a slotted spoon to scoop some of the seasoned beef on top.
-I wanted mine more on the dry side with just the residual juices on the bread, although I also like it a little on the wetter side as well.
-Make sure you get a good hard Italian roll that will hold up.
+To build my sandwich, I first toasted the bread with a spread of butter and garlic, then spooned some of the juicy seasoned beef on top.
+If you prefer to drag your's through the river, make sure you use a good hard Italian roll that will hold up to the juices.

 So good.
-These sandwiches would make a welcome addition to your Super Bowl party menu - just use a larger roast.
+These sandwiches would make a welcome addition to any party menu - just use a larger roast.

-Recipe: Spicy Crockpot Italian Beef for Sandwiches©From the Kitchen of Deep South Dish
+Recipe: Spicy Crockpot Italian Drip Beef for Sandwiches©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 10 hours | Yield: About 6 to 8 servings

-- 2 teaspoons Better than Bouillon beef base
+- 2 teaspoons beef base (like Better than Bouillon)

 - Italian deli rolls

-Remove the roast and let rest for 10 minutes.
-Cut into chunks and return the meat to the crockpot.
-Keep on low for several hours.
-When ready to serve, spoon meat with or without juices onto bread, plain or toasted, add mozzarella or provolone and place under the broiler to melt.
-Serve au jus with drippings from the crockpot for dipping, if desired.
+Butter cut sides of bread and toast, if desired, in preheated 425 degrees F oven for 8 to 10 minutes, or until golden.
+Remove the roast from slow cooker and let rest for 10 minutes.
+Pull or cut into chunks and return the meat to the crockpot juices.
+Keep on low until ready to serve.
+Warm peppers and onions.
+Spoon meat onto bread, top with peppers and onions, add provolone if using and place under the broiler just until melted.
+Top with giardiniera and serve au jus drippings from the crockpot in a ramekin for dipping, if desired.

 Requires Adobe Reader - download it free!©Deep South Dish